sunil3590/sshdd/README.md

 * File swaps between SSD and HDD are made only when the priority differ by a threshold

 ### Testing<hr>
 File access pattern data set : http://ita.ee.lbl.gov/html/contrib/WorldCup.html.
-All files in the access pattern data set are generated and the access pattern is simulated to study the performance gain in terms of time take to read all files in the access pattern.
+All files in the access pattern data set are generated and the access pattern is simulated to study the performance gain in terms of time taken to read all files in the access pattern.

 ### Dependencies<hr>
 1. libpqueue